dqhendricks/react-bootstrap-toast-queue-provider-ts/README.md

 # react-bootstrap-toast-queue-provider-ts
-This TS react component will allow you to queue multiple react-bootstrap Toast components using a simple context function.
-The reason I made this as a Context Provider is due to the fact that all react-bootstrap Toasts need to be contained within a single react-bootstrap ToastContainer component, no matter where they are used in the application.
-(JS version available [here](https://github.com/dqhendricks/react-bootstrap-toast-queue-provider))
+This react component will allow you to queue multiple react-bootstrap Toast components using a simple context function.
+I made this as a Context Provider because all react-bootstrap Toasts need to be contained within a single react-bootstrap ToastContainer component.

 *Notes: react-bootstrap package + CSS must be installed properly.*